-(aff2

-- 8. Narcotics Anonymous should remain forever non-professional, but our Service Centers may employ special workers. - 9.
-N.A., as such, ought never to be organized; but we may create service boards or committees directly responsible to those they serve. - 10.
-N.A. has no opinion on outside issues; hence the N.A. name ought never to be drawn into public controversy. - 11.
-Our public relations policy is based on attraction rather than promotion; we need always maintain personal anonymity at the level of press, radio, and films. - 12.
-Anonymity is the spiritual foundation of all our Traditions, ever reminding us to place principles before personalities.
+8. Narcotics Anonymous should remain forever nonprofessional, but our service centers may employ special workers.

+9. N.A., as such, ought never be organized; but we may create service boards or committees directly responsible to those they serve.

+10. Narcotics Anonymous has no opinion on outside issues; hence the N.A. name ought never be drawn into public controversy.

+11. Our public relations policy is based on attraction rather than promotion; we need always maintain personal anonymity at the level of press, radio, and films.

+12. Anonymity is the spiritual foundation of all our Traditions, ever reminding us to place principles before personalities.

 Understanding these Traditions comes slowly over a period of time.
-We pick up information as we talk to members and visit various groups.
-It usually isn't until we get involved with service that someone points out that "personal recovery depends on N.A. unity," and that unity depends on how well we follow our Traditions.
-Because we hear about "suggested steps" and "no musts" so often, some of us make a mistake and assume that this applies to groups the way it applies to the individual.
+We pick up information as we talk to members and visit various Groups.
+It usually isn't until we get involved with service that someone points out that "personal recovery depends on N.A. unity", and that unity depends on how well we follow our Traditions.
+Because we hear about "suggested steps" and "no musts" so often, some of us make a mistake and assume that this applies to the Traditions the same way it applies to the personal program of the individual.
 The Twelve Traditions of N.A. are not negotiable.
-They are the guide-lines that keep our Fellowship alive and free.
+They are the guidelines that keep our fellowship alive and free.

 By following these guidelines in our dealings with others and society at large, we avoid many problems.
 That is not to say our Traditions eliminate them all.
-We still have to face difficulties as they arise: communication problems, differences of opinion, internal controversies, and troubles with individuals and groups outside the Fellowship.
+We still have to face difficulties as they arise: communication problems, differences of opinion, internal controversies, and troubles with individuals and groups outside the fellowship.
 However, when we apply these principles, we avoid some of the pitfalls.